circuscode/huhu/readme.md

 * feature branches contain dedicated features in development
 * bugfix branches contain dedicated bugfixes in development

-Hotfix and release branches will not be applied.
+Hotfix and release branches will not be applied in most cases.

 ## Unterstanding the Deployment